 The Student Admissions Committee prefers a composite letter of evaluation generated on an applicant's behalf by an undergraduate health sciences preprofessional committee.
 The composite letter should be sent to AADSAS as part of the application packet.
-If the undergraduate school does not have such a committee or a mechanism for providing a composite letter, letters of evaluation from three faculty members.
-The Admissions Committee prefers that the letters be written by instructors in prerequisite science courses who have worked closely with the applicant, however this is not a mandatory requirement.
+If the undergraduate school does not have such a committee or a mechanism for providing a composite letter, applicants may submit three individual letters of evaluation.
+The Admissions Committee prefers (but does not require) that two of the letters be written by instructors in prerequisite science courses who have worked closely with the applicant, and the third letter be written by a practicing dentist with whom the applicant has shadowed.
 All letters of evaluation must be submitted to AADSAS.

 Please do NOT send dupilcate evaluation letters to the school.
 All letters of evaluation sent to AADSAS are incorporated into your application automatically.